Understanding Your Plumbing System and Things You Should Know How to Do on Your Own

 The System Supplying Your Water Supply

-The water supply system comprises pipes responsible for supplying your home with fresh water.
+The water supply system comprises pipes that supply your home with fresh water.
 The system depends on pressure.
 The water that enters the pipes and goes to the home comes from a well or a city water system.
 If you have city water, the main pipe is typically located parallel to the road in front of your home.
 It is important to contact professionals if the main pipe is damaged because damage to this pipe can lead to fines and lawsuits.

 Some people are unable to access city water.
 These individuals typically have a well that pumps water to their homes.
 High pressure is required to pump water from a well to an individual’s home.
 The water cannot reach the farthest parts of the home if the pressure is not high enough.
 One of the first signs that there is insufficient pressure is your home’s faucets.
 Many different things can prevent adequate pressure.
 Loose connections can easily be handed on your own.
 If you have a leak or major block, calling a professional is the best way to ensure more damage does not occur.